Enhancing Multi-Criteria Decision-Making: A Novel Approach to Generalized Decision Rules Using Mahalanobis Distance

 2.1.
 The Original GDR Algorithm

-The GDR algorithm utilizes a structured decision-making data, defined by a set of options img and criteria img
+The GDR algorithm utilizes a structured decision-making data, defined by a set of options and criteria .
+The necessary conditions that are required for effective GDR algorithm:

 1. Homogeneity of Criteria.